joshco/wpadng/draft-joshco-wpadng.md

 - the minimal set of mechanisms which must be attempted by a WPADNG compliant web client

-The resource discovery mechanisms utilized by WPADNG are as follows.
+The resource discovery mechanisms utilized by WPADNG, in order, are as follows.
+- Dynamic Host Configuration Protocol v4 or v6 depending on network.
 - DNS-SD
-- Dynamic Host Configuration Protocol v4 or v6 depending on network.

-The WPADNG client attempts a series of resource discovery requests, using the discovery mechanisms mentioned above, in a specific order.
 Clients only attempt mechanisms that they support.
 Each time the discovery attempt succeeds; the client uses the information obtained to construct a CURL.
-If a CFILE is successfully retrieved
+If the CURL is the URN `urn:wpadng:none` or if a CFILE is successfully retrieved, the process is complete.

-at that CURL, the process completes.
 If not, the client resumes where it left of in the predefined series of resource discovery requests.
 If no untried mechanisms remain and a CFILE has not been successfully retrieved, the WPADNG protocol fails and the client is configured to use no proxy server.

-First the client tries DNSSD, followed by DHCP.
+First the client tries DHCP, followed by DNSSD.
 If no CFILE has been retrieved the client will retry the DNSSD mechanism multiple times.
 Each time through the QNAME being used in the DNSSD query is made less and less specific.
 In this manner the client can locate the most specific configuration information possible, but can fall back on less specific information.
 Every DNSSD lookup has the QNAME prefixed with “_wpadng._tcp” to indicate the resource type being requested.

-As an example, consider a client with hostname johns- desktop.development.foo.com.
+As an example, consider a client with hostname johns- desktop.development.example.com.
 Assume the web client software supports all of the mechanisms listed above.
 This is the sequence of discovery attempts the client would perform until one succeeded in locating a valid CFILE: